Skip to main content

 Register Today

 In 2021, the Pentagon revived the Monuments, Fine Arts and Archives program in collaboration with the Smithsonian Cultural Rescue Initiative, whose mission is “to protect cultural heritage threatened or impacted by disasters and to help U.S. and international communities preserve their identities and history.”
-Operating as an Army captain, Bezjian works with other academics and military officers to help war-torn communities around the world to preserve their cultural artifacts and histories.
+As an army officer candidate for the newly established monuments officers’ team, Bezjian will continue working with other academics and military officers to help communities around the world preserve cultural heritage.

 CPT James Bezjian, Ph.D., is assistant professor of strategy & entrepreneurship and director of the Business Innovation Lab at The Citadel.
 As a lover of culture, Dr. Bezjian believes in a philosophy of lifelong learning and travel.
 His purpose is “to help celebrate and defend the identity of people so that they have pride from where they come from and confidence of who they are going to be.”